raspberrypilearning/top-5-emoji-list/en/step_5.md

 --- task ---

-**Test:** Look at your webpage and see the link centred on the page, underlined and in a bold font.
+**Test:** Look at your webpage and check that the link is centred on the page, underlined, and in a bold font.
 Click the link to open the emoji webpage in a new tab.

 The appearance of the link is set by a rule for `<a>` elements in your style file.